rkashyap621/MBD-Hand-Dryer-Controller/Hand-Dryer-Controller/README.md

 ---

-## Key Debugging Note — Entry Action vs During Action
+## Key Debugging Note: Entry Action vs During Action

 During verification of HDCR-REQ-004 (maximum run-time timeout), the fan OFF transition was confirmed firing correctly in the Stateflow chart at t = 60s, but `fan_status` was not reflecting the change in the scope output.